 You may have some other tests, such as MRI or PET scans, if the doctor is not sure of the full extent of the cancer, or if your tumour markers are elevated.
 These scans may also be used during or after treatment.

-The removal of the testicle and the results of the other tests will help to determine how far the cancer has spread (the stage).
-The most common staging system uses numbers – see below.
+The removal of the testicle and the results of the other tests will help to determine whether the cancer has spread (the stage).
+There are several staging systems for testicular cancer.
+A simplified description is provided in the table below.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead, your doctor can give you an idea about common issues that affect men with testicular cancer.

-"My doctor said to me, ‘If you're going to get a cancer, this is the one to get.'
-The cure rate is high, side effects are minimal and life afterwards is pretty normal.
-It's very uncommon to die from testicular cancer." – Mark
+"My doctor said to me, ‘If you’re going to get a cancer, this is the one to get.
+The cure rate is high, side effects are minimal and life afterwards is pretty normal.’" – Mark

 After seeing your GP and getting a diagnosis from the urologist, you may be cared for by a range of health professionals who are responsible for different aspects of your treatment.